Counselors Academy Spring Conference in Toronto- Diversity, Inclusion & M&A

 By Rick Gould CPA, J.D.

-The session is quite timely.
+The session was quite timely.
 PR M&A transactions are picking up both in the U.S. and abroad, as the appetite for PR firms grows among both strategic buyers and private equity players.
 On the sell flip side, the transition to digital communications is forcing the hand of PR firm owners—borne of the analog age—who understand they need access to the digital (and larger) resources that buyers can provide.

 With that in mind, here’s a few priorities for proper succession planning: